Shares usually start at 40 per cent and you then rent the remaining share from us at an affordable monthly rent.

 If you want to sell your share:

 - Contact us to arrange a valuation.
-This must be carried out by a RICS accredited chartered surveyor appointed by us.
+This must be carried out by a RICS accredited chartered surveyor.

-- We will then advertise your home for six weeks (unless your lease states otherwise) via: Help to Buy
+- We will then advertise your home for four weeks (unless your lease states otherwise) via: Help to Buy

 - Applicants will be asked to complete an affordability questionnaire and, if they are successful, they will be provided with your contact details to arrange a viewing.